 As mothers in South Africa, we have additional layers of stress to deal with.

 - Safety and security.
 That of having to keep our children safe from the dangerous people in this world.
 The unfortunate reality is that the world we live in is just not as safe today as it once was.
-We are constantly on the defence, trying to keep our children safe, not to take our eyes off them for even a moment, just in case.
+We are always on the defence, trying to keep our children safe, not to take our eyes off them for even a moment, just in case.
 We see it in the news every day, the horrendous crime against women and children.
 Every Day!
 It is real, not imagined, not inflated by the media.
 It is a reality.

-- Simply driving in heavy traffic is another anxiety-causing scenario for many of us.
+- Merely driving in heavy traffic is another anxiety-causing scenario for many of us.
 The sheer anxiety I feel when driving my children at 120 km/hr on the five-lane highway and feeling like I’m going significantly slower than everyone else often causes me to turn into a monster and scream and yell at my kids.

 - It’s not just the sheer speed and unpredictable driving though.
-Even when I’m at a traffic light I am constantly scanning my surroundings anticipating a car-jacking.
+Even when I’m at a traffic light, I am constantly scanning my surroundings anticipating a car-jacking.
 I often feel like I have a target on my back driving in Gauteng with my Free State plates.
 That is the reality of my life and that of many other South African mothers.

-I’m sure these situations are not only applicable to life in South Africa, but I know that I personally feel far more ‘at risk’ in South Africa than I do when I am in other countries.
+I’m sure these situations are not only applicable to life in South Africa, but I know that I feel far more ‘at risk’ in South Africa than I do when I am in other countries.

 The New Normal